-This section contains detailed descriptions for each MCTP control message.
-The byte offsets for the Request and Response parameter information given in the tables for the commands indicates the byte offset for the message data starting with the byte following the Command field.
+- 1854 This clause contains detailed descriptions for each MCTP control message.
+The byte offsets for the - 1855 Request and Response parameter information given in the tables for the commands indicates the byte - offset for the message data starting with the byte following the Command field.